Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 purpose: This guide walks you through upgrade paths for {{site.base_gateway}} and helps you prepare for an upgrade.
 ---

-This guide aims to assist you determining appropriate upgrade paths for {{site.base_gateway}} and offers useful advice along the way.
+This guide helps you determine which {{site.base_gateway}} upgrade paths to use and offers other upgrade advice as well.

 This guide presents four available upgrade strategies, nominating the best applicable strategy for each deployment mode {{site.base_gateway}} supports.
 Additionally, we list some fundamental factors that play important roles in the upgrade process, and also instruct how to back up and recover data.

-This guide uses the following terms in the context of Kong:
+This guide uses the following terms in the context of {{site.base_gateway}}:
-* **Upgrade**: The overall process of switching from an older to a newer version of Kong.
+* **Upgrade**: The overall process of switching from an older to a newer version of {{site.base_gateway}}.
 * **Migration**: The migration of your data store data into a new environment.
 For example, the process of moving 2.8.x data from an old PostgreSQL instance to a new one for 3.4.x is referred to as database migration.